symbol/symbol-docs/source/guides/account/getting-the-amount-of-XEM-sent-to-an-account.rst

 Getting the amount of XEM sent to an account
 ############################################

-Check the amount of XEM you have sent to some account.
+Check the amount of XEM you have sent to any account.

 *************
 Prerequisites